B3Pay/B3Wallet/backend/b3_payment/README.md

-# B3 Payment System
+# B3 Payment Demo

-The B3 Payment System is a crucial component of the B3 Wallet, a game-changing, decentralized multi-chain, and multi-owner wallet.
-This payment system is specifically designed to enhance the versatility and usability of the B3 Wallet, allowing users to perform transactions across multiple blockchains, including Bitcoin, Ethereum, and Internet Computer.
+The B3 Payment System is a simple payment top of the B3Wallet, a game-changing, decentralized multi-chain, and multi-owner wallet.
+This payment system is specifically designed to enhance the versatility and usability of the B3Wallet, allowing users to perform transactions across multiple blockchains, including Bitcoin, Ethereum, and Internet Computer.

 ## Key Features